First-generation, or typical, antipsychotic

-These medicines are available as tablets, a concentrated
+These medicines are available in liquid, tablet, or

 How It Works

 Experts don't know exactly how these antipsychotic medicines work.
 They think these medicines work because of

 how they affect brain chemicals (neurotransmitters).
 They usually are started at low doses to avoid side

 used to reduce anxiety and agitation that often happen in

 thinking or remembering (cognitive impairment) and reduce or

 Clozapine has been shown to help people who may be thinking about suicide.